Swiped: Hooking up in the Digital Age (2018) - Review

 TL;DR (Conclusion)

 When technology has made the old proverb of "plenty of fish in the sea" a very real, omnipresent truth, do your chances of meeting someone worthwhile increase or decrease?
 Swiped seems to make the argument that your chances of meeting people have increased with dating apps, while your chances of forging a meaningful relationship have fallen precipitously.
 Swiped touches on a variety of different topics that are all interesting in their own way, but it doesn't spend quite enough time with a single topic to really teach you much.
 The biases of the film also seem to inhibit the possibility of objective perspectives on the subject matter.
-While the documentary is not the most informative and has a very clear bias in its view of the topic, Swiped: Hooking up in the Digital Age is still and interesting look at the future of dating for the human race.
+While the documentary is not the most informative and has a very clear bias in its view of the topic, Swiped: Hooking up in the Digital Age is still an interesting look at the future of dating for the human race.

 Fan of death metal?
 Check out my band on Bandcamp and Soundcloud.
 If you like what you hear and want to hear more, head to HoundsofInnsmouth.com for more info!